 IEEE Draft Standard for a Precision Clock Synchronization Protocol for Networked Measurement and Control Systems Amendment: Clarification of Terminology

-This draft standard is an amendment of IEEE Std 1588-2019.
-This amendment makes updates 2 to various sections to correct text and provide clarifications and other improvements.
+This standard is an amendment of IEEE Std 1588™-2019.
+Updates to various sections to correct text, make clarifications, and other improvements are provided in this amendment.

 P1588f